 That said, that doesn’t necessarily mean that you can’t parlay results from a specific game or match-up that may have a higher likelihood of hitting than the odds reflect.

 Sticking with that Heat/Celtics example, let’s say someone were to want to bet the Heat moneyline, and the Heat to score over 110 points.

 Perhaps there’s a correlation between the Heat winning games when they score over 110 in the playoffs vs. losing when they score under that amount.

 If they wanted to parlay the moneyline bet, and the Heat scoring o110, they’d likely be able to do so, because hitting on the moneyline wouldn’t necessarily guarantee or even increase the odds of the Heat scoring over 110 points.
 The two outcomes are separate from one another, and would thus be able to be parlayed together in the form of a same-game parlay.

-In the world of sports betting, knowledge of guidelines & restrictions are important to being a profitable bettor with a positive reputation with various books.
+In the world of sports betting, knowledge of guidelines and restrictions are important to being a profitable bettor with a positive reputation with various books.

 If a bettor tries to take advantage of certain parlays that may be disallowed, their book of choice may no longer allow them to bet, and they may have to look elsewhere for their betting opportunities.
 But educated bettors can still take advantage of smart parlays to maximize their potential returns, and minimize the size of their losses.